Moremar/IT_tutorials/CyberSecurity/Linux/Linux.md

 - `-l` : list packages that do not have checksum info

 Some useful packages to install are :
+- `apache2` : HTTPD Apache web server
+- `cmake` : cross-platform build system generator
+- `cmatrix` : infinite program simulating the display from the Matrix in the terminal
+- `debsums` : compare the checksum of deb packages with the ones stored in metadata to ensure they were not tampered with
+- `dialog` : in-shell popup tool used in Bash scripts
+- `firewalld` : popular Linux firewall on top of `iptables` or `nftables` backend
 - `git` : most popular version control system for code and configuration files
-- `wireshark` : networking traffic analyzer
+- `gparted` : Gnome Partition Editor GUI
-- `zsh` : advanced Unix shell (alternative to Bash)
-- `wget` : command-line tool to download files from the Internet
-- `firewalld` : popular Linux firewall on top of `iptables` or `nftables` backend
-- `screen` : terminal multiplexer, allowing the share of a single terminal by multiple processes
+- `htop` : interactive process viewer (improvement of top)
 - `imagemagick` : image editor and image format convertor
-- `nmap` : network scanner (machines and open ports)
-- `apache2` : HTTPD Apache web server
 - `links` : in-terminal web browser (useful to see if a web server is reachable for example)
-- `gparted` : Gnome Partition Editor GUI
-- `smartmontools` : SMART protocol support for physical drive health monitoring
 - `lvm2` : Logical Volume Manager to abstract multiple physical disks behind a single logical volume
-- `debsums` : used to compare the checksum of deb packages to ensure they were not tampered with
-- `cmake` : cross-platform build system generator
 - `neofetch` : system info script printing distribution logo and info on terminal
+- `nmap` : network scanner (machines and open ports)
+- `openssh-server` : SSH server to accept incoming SSH connections
+- `screen` : terminal multiplexer, allowing the share of a single terminal by multiple processes
+- `shellcheck` : Bash script validation tool
+- `smartmontools` : SMART protocol support for physical drive health monitoring
-- `cmatrix` : infinite program simulating the display from the Matrix in the terminal
+- `wget` : command-line tool to download files from the Internet
+- `wireshark` : networking traffic analyzer
+- `zenity` : GUI popup tool used in Bash scripts
+- `zsh` : advanced Unix shell (alternative to Bash)

 ### RHEL-based distributions (Fedora, CentOS, Red-Hat Entreprise Linux)